 - Asking providers to provide clear information on the financial implications of any decision, including an estimated remaining value of the annuity;

 - Expanding the remit of Pension Wise to cover the new rules, with a particular focus on circumstance specific advice; and

 - Requiring pensioners with larger annuities to seek advice before making a decision.

 Only with the greater financial capability these kinds of safeguards would foster could the secondary market provide annuity holders with the wherewithal to make the decisions that are best for them.
-You can read the full text of our recent consultation response consultation response here.
+You can read the full text of our recent consultation response here.